scikit-rf/scikit-rf/doc/source/tutorials/plotting.rst

 +++++++++++++++++++

 It is likely that your plots dont look exactly like the ones in this tutorial.
 This is because matplotlib supports a vast amount of `customization <http://matplotlib.org/users/customizing.html>`_.
-Plot formating options can be customized `on-the-fly` by modifying values of the ``rcParams`` dictionary.
+Formating options can be customized `on-the-fly` by modifying values of the ``rcParams`` dictionary.
 Once these are set to your liking they can be saved to your ``.matplotlibrc`` file.